-As noted in the Strategic Report, all the Directors are non-executive.
-Therefore, the Company has neither a chief executive officer, nor employees and there is no related information to disclose.
+As noted in the Strategic Report, all of the Directors are non-executive and, therefore, the Company does not have a chief executive officer, nor does it have any employees.
+In the absence of a chief executive officer or employees, there is no related information to disclose.